 While stepping into rehab and beginning your detoxification may seem a frightening first step, it needn’t be.
 We’re here to make sure your rehabilitation is as supportive to you or your loved one’s needs as much as possible.

-Physical dependence occurs when a person becomes tolerant to the effects of the substance, and experiences unpleasant physical withdrawal symptoms when their use of the substance ceases.
+Physical dependence occurs when a person becomes tolerant to the effects of a substance, and experiences unpleasant physical withdrawal symptoms when their use of the substance ceases.

 With alcohol, there’s a difference between a ‘dependent’ and a ‘dangerous’ drinker: A ‘dependent’ drinker is one who needs to drink every day to avoid withdrawal symptoms such as shaking.
 This is not the same as a ‘dangerous’ drinker, who may binge on weekends but by not drinking in the week does not experience the withdrawal effects of a dependent drinker.

 Dangerous drinking can however lead to dependence or result in serious physical health symptoms and may still identify as an alcoholic.
 It isn’t the frequency and volume of alcohol (or drugs) that makes an alcoholic but the relationship with the substance or behaviour.

 The length of the detox depends on the length and level of substance misuse and on the client’s health.
 Detoxification can usually be managed within the following time frames:

 We ask the client’s GP to send us a comprehensive medical assessment prior to admission.
 On admission, our experienced medical team assesses the client’s withdrawal symptoms and begins prescribing to overcome the dependence.